chorus-ai/DataAcquistionModule/README.md

 # CHoRUS Bridge2AI Standards Module

-## Progress Tracking for Standards Module
+## Progress Tracking for Data Acquistion Module

 ### Purpose
 This framework provides contributing sites an easy way to report progress in standardizing their data contributions to Bridge2AI.